interactafraz/afreminders/README.md

 * Start/restart/stop reminders via GET parameters
 * Add reminders to groups for better organization
 * Mark reminders to automatically shift to the next day when missed
+* Add tags to reminders
-* Add attributes to reminders
+* Add dynamic attributes to reminders
 * Saves data to JSON file

 ## Prerequisites